yogi/fabacademy2016/w8-embedded.md

 ### C Blink Program

-Next I want to write the LED blink program in C.
+Next step is to write the LED blink program in C.

 I have started reading [Make: AVR Programming](http://www.amazon.com/AVR-Programming-Learning-Software-Hardware/dp/1449355781) by
    Elliot Williams, and I really like this book compared to the couple of others on AVR programming I've tried to read.